muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6410
 * Same as above but shorter with 100e6.
 How does this compare to 6107?
+* memory_size: 16
+* sequence_length: 16
+* Using the same LSTM config as 6202.
+* Comparison to 6107:
+  * This run is worse.
+It is shit.
+  * Worse in all the metrics.
+  * Despite the run time.
+  * The LSTM config is not right.

+## 6411
+* Using the config of 6087 (was basis for 6107) with 100e6 steps.
+* batch_size: 356
+* memory_size: 16
+* sequence_length: 4
+* Compare against 6107 and 6410.

 # Advisory
 * Are parallel processes even possible with the unity config files?
 Dat seems questionable ... feature may need another look.